Skip to main content

 Hardware Model List Page

-Locate the hardware model list page under Infrastructure > Hardware Models.
-You can filter and search through existing models from this page.
-Click the name of a hardware model to view and edit its properties.
-Make changes to an existing hardware model using the Edit button on the top right of its view page.
+Navigate to Infrastructure > Hardware Models to display the list page.
+You can filter and search existing models from this page.
+Click the name of a hardware model to view its properties, then click Edit to make changes.

 Hardware Model list pageHardware Model list page

-In the Name field, enter the model name.
-The manufacturer name will be automatically added to the model name whenever this hardware model is displayed.
-For example, if you have specified the manufacturer as Dell, you can enter "PE2950" for a Dell PE2950 and the model will be displayed as "Dell PE2950".
+Enter the model name in the Name field.
+The manufacturer name is automatically prepended when the hardware model is displayed.
+For example, if the manufacturer is Dell and you enter PE2950, the model displays as "Dell PE2950".

-In the Physical Subtype field, indicate whether the model is for a physical device (rackable), blade device, or other device (for example, laptops or workstations).
-Depending on the type you choose, the size or blade size will be populated in the form.
+Select a Physical Subtype to indicate whether the model is for a rackable device, blade device, or another type (for example, laptops or workstations).
+Different fields become available depending on the subtype.

 Add/edit hardware modelAdd/edit hardware model

-When you create a hardware model, you can specify all the direct ports, part slots, and blade slots for each hardware model.
+You can define direct ports, part slots, and blade slots on a hardware model.

-Select the Add Ports When Creating Device option for the system to automatically create all defined direct ports when a device is created.
+Direct Ports are ports built into the hardware chassis that are not removable.
+Select Add Ports When Creating Device to automatically create all defined direct ports when a device is created.

 Define ports on Device hardware modelDefine ports on Device hardware model